SJTU-PLV/compcertoc-pldi25-artifact/README.md

 This artifact contains CompCertOC, an extension of CompCertO that provides verified compositional compilation of multi-threaded programs with shared stacks.
-The extended CompCertO is based con CompCert version 3.13.
+The extended CompCertO is based on CompCert version 3.13.

 This artifact accompanies the following paper:

 > [*CompCertOC: Verified Compositional Compilation of Multi-Threaded Programs with Shared Stacks*](pldi25-paper146-submission.pdf).
 Ling Zhang, Yuting Wang, Yalun Liang and Zhong Shao

-[TODO]
+We first list the corresponding formal definitions and theorems of the claims we made in the submission in Section 2.
+The instructions for building and evaluationg can be found in Section 3 and Section 4.
+In section 5, we demonstrate the newly added definitions and theorems for backward simulations which are not included in the submission.

+>[TODO: check hyperlink]
 **Notice**: if you are on [the main page](https://github.com/SJTU-PLV/direct-refinement-popl24-artifact) of this github repository, some hyperlinks may lead to "Not Found" errors.
 Please navigate the README.md file